 A tuxedo is hands-down the best choice for men’s formal wear.
 But wearing the right attire to black-tie occasions can be quite daunting, especially if you aren’t familiar with the various intricacies of formal occasions.

-If there is an upcoming formal attire event that you’re invited to attend and you aren’t sure whether you should wear a tuxedo shirt or a dress shirt, this guide is just for you.
+If there is an upcoming formal attire event or engagement photoshoot coming up, this guide is just for you.
 As I detail the differences between these shirts, you will become more familiar with their purposes and thus wear them when appropriate.

 So to start things off, I’d like to go over tuxedo shirts and when it’s suitable to wear them.